Biostatistics, Bioinformatics, & Research Design Core

 - Data Analysis and Reporting

-- Evaluate and conduct statistical analysis for clinical and laboratory studies
+- Evaluate and conduct statistical analyses for clinical and laboratory studies

 - Summarize and interpret the results of the statistical analyses in relation to the research objective or hypothesis.